Vice President of Operations

 Devra Schwartz is Vice President of Operations at the Los Angeles Homeland Security Advisory Council (HSAC) where she leads programmatic efforts designed to enhance the resilience and preparedness of the Los Angeles region.
 Most noteworthy, Devra launched SALUS, HSAC’s crisis and event management platform, which makes powerful GIS tools available to first responders.

-Devra previously served as the Assistant Chief of Emergency Management and Administration at Loyola Marymount University and as the Emergency Management Coordinator at the City of Los Angeles Emergency Management Department.
+Devra previously served as the Assistant Chief of Emergency Management and Administration at Loyola Marymount University and as an Emergency Management Coordinator at the City of Los Angeles Emergency Management Department.
 Devra created the award-winning City of Los Angeles Emergency Management Internship Program.

 Since 2000, she developed comprehensive emergency management programs, composed emergency response and recovery plans, conducted exercises, created effective emergency preparedness and cyber safety campaigns, wrote multi-year organization strategic plans and delivered hundreds of education sessions.
 To that end, Devra has extensive experience consulting for and collaborating with all levels of government, non-profit organizations, private sector companies, K-12 schools and higher education institutions.
 She was a featured speaker at the City of Los Angeles TedX in 2015.